darkawesome/blog/content/blog/Cyber-Defense-Analysis.md

 ```

 Problem with an invalid point dealing with Telecommunications companies in Sudan.
-Will try to fix later
+Will try to fix later.
+I was hung up on this longer than 30mins and it was the only thing holding back a graph.
+I skipped this....
 ```r
 invalid_geometries <- world_sf[!st_is_valid(world_sf), ]
 print(invalid_geometries, n = Inf)